Date published: 2022-3-3

 Tax time is here again

-Many seniors have pensions, pre-death life insurance benefits, IRA or 401K savings, or other financial assets.
+Many older adults have pensions, pre-death life insurance benefits, IRA or 401K savings, or other financial assets.

-This can make preparing and filing taxes more complicated.
+This can make preparing and filing their taxes more complicated.

 To make it easier to do their taxes, you may want to consider getting expert help from an IRS-sponsored tax center at no charge.

-We found 2 IRS-sponsored programs that offer no-cost tax help, show how to find a location near you, and recommend 3 important things to do before visiting one of these tax centers.
+We found two IRS-sponsored programs that offer no-cost tax help, show how to find a location near you, and recommend three important things to do before visiting one of these tax centers.

-2 places to get free, expert tax preparation help for seniors
+2 programs provide free, expert tax preparation help for seniors

-These two free programs are sponsored by the IRS and are great places to get qualified tax help at no charge.
+These two free IRS programs are great places to get qualified tax help at no charge.

 The IRS-certified volunteers who provide tax counseling are often retired individuals associated with non-profit organizations that receive grants from the IRS.